 We examine the reconstitution events for 10 widely tracked US equity indices-the S&P 500 index, S&P MidCap 400 (S&P 400) index, S&P SmallCap 600 (S&P 600) index, Russell 1000 Growth Index, Russell 1000 Value Index, Russell 2000 Index, CRSP US Large Cap Growth Index, CRSP US Large Cap Value Index, CRSP US Mid Cap Index, and CRSP US Small Cap Index-from 2014 through 2023.4 These indices are among the most widely tracked US asset class indices.
-Exhibit 3 shows the total tracking assets as of December 31, 2023.
-The S&P 500 commands the most tracking assets, \$6.9 trillion, followed by the S&P 400 index with \$325 billion.
+Exhibit 3 shows the total tracking assets as of December 31, 2022, for the S&P indices and as of December 31, 2023, for the Russell and CRSP indices.
+The S&P 500 commands the most tracking assets, \$5.7 trillion, followed by the S&P 400 index with \$269 billion.
 The Russell 1000 Value Index has the fewest index-tracking assets, \$87 billion.
 S&P data are reported by S&P and include assets in index funds as well as other index-tracking assets such as separately managed accounts or insurance products.
 CRSP data are provided by CRSP and reflect total linked assets in US mutual funds and ETFs.
 Estimates for Russell indices are obtained from Morningstar and are less comprehensive because they include assets in US 40 Act funds only.
 These figures should be considered a lower bound.
-For example, investors should also consider so-called "closet indexers" that closely follow indices and other financial instruments tied to indices, such as derivatives.
+Investors should also consider so-called "closet indexers" that closely follow indices, for example.